 Browse newsworthy stories from the Dal management community.
 Got a tip?
-Email Lori Bauld at email@example.com with your ideas.
+Email Shelley LaMorre at firstname.lastname@example.org with your ideas.

 Greg (BComm’02) and Paula (BScN’04) Feltham are the owners/operators of Islands’ Villa Lewisporte, a beautiful oceanside retreat located in central Newfoundland on the coastline of Notre Dame Bay.
 Lewisporte is a scenic town that overlooks the largest Marina in Atlantic Canada.